gregs1104/stream-scaling/README.rst

 ====

-On some systems, the amount of memory selected for the stream array ends up exceeding how large of a block of RAM the operatin system (or in some cases the compiler) is willing to allocate at once.
+On some systems, the amount of memory selected for the stream array ends up exceeding how large of a block of RAM the operating system (or in some cases the compiler) is willing to allocate at once.
 This seems a particular issue on 32-bit operating systems, but even 64-bit ones are not immune.